| APERTURE, SHUTTER SPEED, ISO, OH MY!

 Photography Cheat Card

-This card will give you a general idea of how your camera sees the image.
+This card will give you a general idea of how your camera sees the image when you're making those portrait or wedding images.
 The first row explains aperture.

 What Is Aperture?